 My favourite part of the world is the American Southwest; some of my happiest hours have been spent on Route 66 with classic rock for company.
 A close second is Southeast Asia: every city has a story, with food and culture to match.
 I’ve also travelled far and wide in Europe, Australasia, and North Africa.

 Off the page

-When daytime turns to playtime, I’m a qualified skydiver and SCUBA diver who also enjoys bouldering, snowboarding, and quality time with a 60kg punchbag.
-Staying in shape means progressive calisthenics and kettlebell training: the best gym is your own body.
+When daytime turns to playtime, I’m a qualified skydiver and SCUBA diver who also enjoys bouldering, snowboarding, and the close-combat art Krav Maga.
+Staying in shape means progressive calisthenics and hardstyle kettlebells (I’m a certified PCC and HKC instructor); the best gym is your own body.